Posted by

 We’re back in London, moving in to our new place and not posting enough on here.
 We now live on a park so lots of opportunities for figure studies..
 Also below, a visit to the British Museum, one of my favourite places.
 On this occasion I went to see the Italian Renaissance Drawings exhibition, stuffed with gorgeous sketches and half the population of London.

 This was the final drawing in the exhibition, Portrait of a young woman in profile to the right by Titian.
-It stands out for its softness and femininity – artists at that time tended to use men as models for female characters, I assume because nude female models weren’t the done thing.
-So women often looked a little (or a lot) masculine.
-But not in this drawing, which I think is so sensitively executed it’s as though there’s a real breathing woman gazing out through the stains.
+Artists at that time tended to use men as models for female characters, I guess because nude female models weren’t the done thing.
+So the women often looked a little (or a lot) masculine.
+But not in this drawing.
+You really need to stand in front of it to see – it’s lovely.

 Here are three souvenirs I bought in Peru – all beautiful examples of crafts found around the country.
 It’s extraordinary how many different kinds of craft the country boasts, and the quality of design.
 I read that Peruvians have, through time, mastered every kind of weaving technique known except for those that are machine-made.